 Opportunities for young people in Cumbria to gain these skills are scarce, yet there is a demand from young people to work in our sector.

-To build a training centre on our Carlisle farm to provide opportunities for young people in the fields of food, farming and conservation.
+- provide opportunities for young people in the fields of food, farming & conservation.

 To build a training centre for environmental volunteering & training with young people in Carlisle.